CindyDorantes/The_Met_Collection/README.md

 The `npm install` command installs all dependencies used in the project while `npm start` is used to start the development server and view the application on the browser.

-To run the test integrated, run the folloing commadn:
+To run the test integrated, run the following command:

 ```markdown
 npm test